 Brian Dean from Backlinko outlines a step-by-step process on how to use Skyscraper content to build links from authority sites.

 - Start by doing a simple Google search for a keyword phrase to find content in your industry that has already performed well.

 - Look at page one of the search results because they are already ranked high for your searched keyword or phrase.

 - Write content that is better than what you see in your search results.

 Although this is not easy to do, it is well worth the effort if you do your homework promoting your content once it is published.

 There is a certain amount of common sense involved in knowing what links are relevant and which ones are not.
 You know if a site you are looking to is relevant, helpful, and valuable to your target market.

 Stay focused on human value, relevancy, authority, and trust when building your link profile, and in time you will be able to earn trust and develop positive relationships.

-We go into more detail about the critical aspects of link building in our FREE New 2018 Ultimate Link Building Guide.
+We go into more detail about the critical aspects of link building in our FREE Ultimate Link Building Guide.
 Grab your copy today!